lanalikescode/Howmany.blog/README.md

 ⚫⚪ **Light & Dark Modes**: Switch between dark and light themes for a comfortable experience, day or night.

-📱🖥️ **Cross-Platform Support**: Enjoy Converter NOW on Android, Web, Linux, and Windows.
+📱🖥️ **Cross-Platform Support**: Enjoy Howmany.blog on Android, Web, Linux, and Windows.
 Whether you're on your phone or desktop, we've got you covered!

 💯 **Completely Free**: No ads, no data collection, and no intrusive permissions